Pharynx, Esophagus, and Stomach

 Ross and Pawlina, Chapter 17 Digestive System II: Esophagus & Gastrointestinal Tract

-1. Be able to describe the layers in the wall of the digestive tract (mucosa, submucosa, muscularis (propria), and adventitia/serosa), and explain how they differ in the pharynx, esophagus, and stomach.
+1. Be able to describe the main layers of the digestive tract wall (mucosa, submucosa, muscularis externa, and adventitia/serosa), and know how they differ in the pharynx, esophagus, and stomach.

-2. Know the histological differences in the pharynx and the upper, middle and lower portions of the esophagus.
+3. Know the histological differences in the pharynx and the upper, middle, and lower segments of the esophagus.

-3. Be able to recognize gastric glands, identify their constituent cells, and know their secretory products.
+5. Be able to recognize gastric glands, identify their main constituent cells (parietal and chief cells), and know their respective secretory products.

 The wall of the gastrointestinal tube consists of 4 major layers (W pgs 263-266): the mucosa, the submucosa, the muscularis (also called muscularis propria or muscularis externa) and the serosa (if covered by peritoneum) or adventitia (if retroperitoneal).
 The mucosa, in turn, consists of an epithelium, a supporting lamina propria of loose connective tissue and a thin, usually double, layer of smooth muscle, themuscularis mucosae.
 The four major layers will be examined in each region of the digestive system.
 The mucosa differs considerably from region to region, reflecting changing functional activity.
 Be sure to identify these differences.
 The other layers in the wall change rather little, although there are subtle differences also in these layers that can also help you identify particular regions of the GI tract.